-- ☐ Choose Filter.

-- ☐ Change the Filter type from Total to Total Answering.

-- ☐ Verify the Filter logic field reads TN.
+- Choose Filter (above Table Options). - Change the Filter type from Total to Total Answering. - □ Verify the Filter logic field reads TN.
+TN is logic that can be used to represent "Total n" in WinCross and is generally used for Table filter logic and Banner column logic.

-- ☐ Select OK.
+Select OK.